-Ad placement is yet another critical factor influencing the CTR.
+Ad placement is yet another critical factor influencing CTR.
 The average CTR figure on Amazon is approximately 0,36%.
 Most of those are product pages.
 Results vary depending on the type of page.

 For product pages, the optimal result is 0.2% – 0.4%, for other search items — 0.5% – 1%, whereas the top listings can reach 2%-5% CTR.
 You should also keep in mind that the CTR of your campaigns corresponds directly to the ad placement in the search results.
-We advise you to focus on relevant keywords and bid optimization to ensure favorable ad positioning.
+Therefore, we advise you to focus on relevant keywords and bid optimization to ensure favorable ad positioning.

 Best Seller.
 It’s easier to earn it in a narrower category.
 Run additional ads or give off coupons to facilitate receiving this badge.

 Amazon’s choice.
 To earn this badge, you ought to have competitive prices, decent keywords, good CVR on chosen terms, a sizeable number of positive reviews, and be applicable for Amazon Prime.
 It is worth the hustle.